erichson/NFM/README.md

     return mult_noise * x + add_noise
 ```

-The following block can be used a drop-in replacement for the widely used mixup function.
+Then, the following block can be used a drop-in replacement for the widely used mixup function.
 If the noise levels are set to 0, then we yield the classic mixup scheme, otherwise we yield a form of noisy mixup.

 ```
 def nfm(x, y, alpha=0.0, add_noise_level=0.0, mult_noise_level=0.0):